jasonmcboyd/Environment/chocolatey.md

 - Replace the end of the Azure DevOps feed url `v3/index.json` with `v2`.
 - The Azure DevOps PAT must have read permissions for the **Packaging** scope.

+# Updating The Environment Settings Source PAT

+As far as I can tell there is no way to simply update the password for the source.
+You must first remove the source (command below) and then rerun the above command to readd the source with the new PAT.

+`choco sources remove --name environment`

 # Packages

 - azure-cli